ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-01-13-back-to-work.md

 We are excited to get back to our work.
 These winter holidays gave us a great enegry boost, and we are eager to utilize it in projects we are working on.
 Besides, we are open to new challenging tasks and opportunities!
 And of course, we are happy to share the knowledge and experience we gained by sharing useful content with you.

-If you haven’t subscribed to our blog yet – be sure to do this to stay tuned about new software development tips and tricks.
+If you haven't subscribed to our blog yet – be sure to do this to stay tuned about new software development tips and tricks.

 Wishing everyone a successful start of this work year!